Discernment

 Education & Formation

 The LDA’s Education and Formation program is unique and open to people from any Lutheran church body.
 Through a combination of academic requirements, hands-on ministry experiences, student seminars, and spiritual development, our students are formed in their identity as ‘one who serves,’—all in the context of intentional Christian Community.
-Our Deaconess and Deacon Communities provide mentoring, support, prayer, and encouragement to students as they go through the program.
+Our Diaconal Communities provide mentoring, support, prayer, and encouragement to students as they go through the program.

 Frequently Asked Questions